N8 Policing Research Partnership

 N8 PRP Police-Community Engagement Showcase Event

-On Tuesday 9th May the Public Engagement Strand of the N8 Policing Research Partnership will hold a “Police-Community Engagement Showcase” event in Leeds.
-The event is an opportunity for policing practitioners and researchers to showcase innovation, experimentation and good practice in police-community engagement and to meet other police officers and staff, and researchers, who are interested in community engagement.
-Attendees at this event will also be invited to engage with the N8 PRP Public Engagement Strategic Network.
+On Tuesday 9th May the Public Engagement Strand of the N8 Policing Research Partnership hosted a “Police-Community Engagement Showcase” event in Leeds.
+The event wasan opportunity for policing practitioners and researchers to showcase innovation, experimentation and good practice in police-community engagement and to meet other police officers and staff, and researchers, who are interested in community engagement.
+Attendees at this event have also been invited to engage with the N8 PRP Public Engagement Strategic Network.

 Public Engagement (PE) Collaborative Seminar